Leverage the power of Sage X3 Development Services

-Sage ERP X3 Sales Convention was a great place for converging of sales and development teams of Sage X3 partners worldwide and it proved to be a fertile ground for exchange of ideas and collaboration.
+Sage X3 Sales Convention was a great place for converging of sales and development teams of Sage X3 partners worldwide and it proved to be a fertile ground for exchange of ideas and collaboration.
 It has been more than 3 months now and Greytrix would like to recap one of the most interesting discussions and knowledge which was shared with different partners with regards to Development and programming outsourcing for Sage ERP X3.

 - In-house Development Staffing: